Pixaurora/Janerator/README.md

+# ⚠️ This repo has been transferred to Forgejo.
+New commits can now be found at [https://code.lostluma.net/Pixaurora/janerator](https://code.lostluma.net/Pixaurora/janerator). ⚠️

 # Janerator

 A mod for using multiple types of generators in a single Minecraft world to have more varied terrain, such as flat and normal.